MCP Server

 With other MCP clients

 Any client that supports the MCP stdio transport can connect.
-Point it at the @agenthifive/mcp binary and provide the required environment variables.
+Point it at the agenthifive-mcp binary and provide the required environment variables.

 Available tools